Firm Pledges Food Sustainability through Investment, Innovation

 Funmi Ogundare

-Tetra Pak, a food processing and packaging solutions company, yesterday, expressed its readiness to address the challenges of food sustainability in the country through investment and innovation efforts.
+Tetra Pak, a food processing and packaging solutions company, has expressed its readiness to address the challenges of food sustainability in the country through investment and innovation efforts.

 According to him, “our sustainability report reiterates the need for a comprehensive, holistic approach to sustainability; where we are protecting the food that is produced globally, the people that we work with, and the planet we live on.”